bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Given the scale of The World, The Earth is almost non-existent !?**

-Humans having great intellectual capabilities is also considered an accident in evolution.
+Humans having good intellectual capabilities is also considered an accident in evolution.

 **Q) What is the Purpose of The World?**